-What you see in the third column is the only mention of Paige Young in this article, besides her photo.
+What you see above, is the only mention of Paige Young in this article, besides her photo.

 The elderly Mrs. Louis-Dreyfuss is probably Julia Louis-Dreyfus’ grandmother.
 Julia is famously from a wealthy Santa Barbara family.

-Who is this Desmond Guinness, usually written as “the Hon.
+I find his name most often written as “the Hon.
 Desmond Guinness.”

-Let’s start with his family of origin:
+Let’s start with his family of origin.

-His father was Bryan Guinness, titled the 2nd Baron Moyne; he was also a poet and playwright.
+His father was Bryan Guinness, titled the 2nd Baron Moyne; also a poet and playwright.

-His mother was the controversial Diana Mitford, from the equally controversial English society family with 6 eccentric sisters, parents and grandparents.
+His mother was the controversial Diana Mitford, from the equally controversial English society family with 6 eccentric and beautiful sisters, parents and grandparents.
 There are several books published about the Mitford family, the sisters in particular.

 Mosley founded the British Union of Fascists (BUF), after visiting both Mussolini and Hitler.
 Hitler attended the wedding of Mitford and Mosley and the reception took place at the home of Joseph Goebbels.

-During WW 2, Mitford and Mosley were considered a threat and placed under British house arrest.
-3 years in Holloway Prison.
+During WW 2, Mitford and Mosley were considered a threat and placed under British house arrest; 3 years in Holloway Prison.

 I read that Desmond did visit his mother in prison, at least once.